JaimeHenaoChallange/monitor-argocd-cronjob-1/README.md

 ## Overview

 The ArgoCD Monitor is a Kubernetes-based solution designed to monitor the health and synchronization status of ArgoCD applications.
-It automatically synchronizes applications and sends notifications to a Slack channel in case of issues.
-This tool ensures that your applications remain in a healthy state and provides timely alerts for any problems.
+It interacts with the ArgoCD API to ensure applications are in a healthy and synchronized state.
+Notifications are sent to a Slack channel in case of issues, providing timely alerts for degraded or error states.

 ---